serhat-dirik/jboss-generic-http-session-externalization-to-jdg/README.md

 #Build & deploy demo app with JWS s2i
 oc new-app openshift/jboss-webserver30-tomcat8-openshift~https://github.com/serhat-dirik/jboss-generic-http-session-externalization-to-jdg --context-dir=projects/jdg-service  --name=jws-app
 ```
+The command above will build the source code, prepare a JBoss JWS image that contains the demo application, create a service  definition to access demo application internally.
 We need to wait for build process to complete:
 ```
 #Wait build to complete
 oc logs jws-app-1-build -f
 ```
-After your build successfully completed, you need to define a root definition to access your application
+After your build successfully completed, a route definition need to be defined to access your application externally:
 ```
 #Define route
 oc expose service jws-app
 ```
-At this point demo application should be accessible, just shoot ```oc get routes``` command to see publicly accessible url.Open your favorite browser and goto http://route url.
+At this point demo application should be accessible, just shoot ```oc get routes``` command to see publicly accessible url.
+Open your favorite browser and goto http://$(route url).
 It will ask your credentials to log into the application. ```user:demouser1 password:redhat1!``` or ```user:demouser2 password:redhat1!``` credentials can be used.

 ![Application](./images/wildfly-node1.png)